farrosfr/farrosfr-site/src/content/blog/security-awareness-tryhackme writeup/index.md

 publishDate: '2025-09-13'
 description: >-
   An introduction to security awareness; why its important, the impact of being attacked, different threat actors and basic account security.
-tags: [tryhackme, security, writeup]
+tags: [tryhackme, write-up]
 heroImage: {src: './image.png'}
 language: 'en'
 ---
-Here i want to share about my writeup for the room [Security Awareness](https://tryhackme.com/room/securityawareness), an introduction to security awareness; why its important, the impact of being attacked, different threat actors and basic account security.
+Here i want to share about my write-up for the room [Security Awareness](https://tryhackme.com/room/securityawareness), an introduction to security awareness; why its important, the impact of being attacked, different threat actors and basic account security.
 I wrote this in 2025 and hope it is useful for learning about cybersecurity.

 ![THM](https://tryhackme-images.s3.amazonaws.com/room-icons/d3d7881518d71dc929b4e84c2b47ed55.png)

 ## Task 1: Introduction to Security Awareness

 Read why security awareness is so important for everyone.
 >No Answer Needed

 ## Task 2: Why Security Awareness is essential

 Security awareness training is a must-have skill to counter efforts by attackers and reduce risks within the business.
 A few of the benefits are below:

 1. Help prevent data breaches